Visual AI Takes Quality Control to a New Level

 • Energy, Mining & Heavy Industries – Detecting cracks and damage in wind blades or solar panels, visual control in nuclear power plants, and many more.

-It’s interesting to see that more and more companies choose collaborative platforms as Kaggle to solve specific problems.
-In 2019, the contest by Russian company Severstal on Kaggle lead to tens of solutions for the steel defect detection problem.
+It’s interesting to see that more and more companies choose collaborative platforms such as Kaggle to solve specific problems.
+In 2019, the contest by Russian company Severstal on Kaggle led to tens of solutions for the steel defect detection problem.

 Steel defects [Source: Kaggle]